smitelli/cosmodoc/src/content/topics/composite-drawing-functions/index.md

 This (and the subsequent implementations) are the same as {{< lookup/cref DrawSprite >}}.

-One interesting detail is the hypothetical situation where `mode` is set to {{< lookup/cref name="DRAWMODE" text="DRAWMODE_TRANSLUCENT" >}}: Since translucent drawing involves manipulating the EGA bit mask register, a call to {{< lookup/cref EGA_BIT_MASK_DEFAULT >}} would be necessary to restore the bit mask after player drawing is complete, which is not done here.
+One interesting detail is the hypothetical situation where `mode` is set to {{< lookup/cref name="DRAW_MODE" text="DRAW_MODE_TRANSLUCENT" >}}: Since translucent drawing involves manipulating the EGA bit mask register, a call to {{< lookup/cref EGA_BIT_MASK_DEFAULT >}} would be necessary to restore the bit mask after player drawing is complete, which is not done here.
 When a subsequent sprite tile is drawn, it will (unintentionally) inherit the bit mask of the last player tile drawn, causing unwanted vertical strips of transparency in the sprite.
 Eventually something else will reset the bit mask register, correcting subsequent writes and somewhat limiting the impact of this glitch.

 ```c
 absolute: